Nomination Process!

 • Has constructively managed to remove a significant barrier to change affecting B.A.M.E. communities or B.A.M.E. staff.
 (250 words max.)

-Community Initiative of the Year
+Community Initiative of the Year - Sponsored by The Queen's Nursing Institute

 The service or organisation has been a key player in securing a community development beneficial to the local B.A.M.E. population through working directly with other agencies.